Syria: IS leader dies during US raid in rebel-held region | DW | 03.02.2022

 The Pentagon earlier announced that the counterterrorism operation in Idlib, northwestern Syria, was "successful."

+Local residents described the raid as the biggest since the October 2019 US operation, in which former IS leader Abu Bakr al-Baghdadi detonated a bomb that killed him and family members.
+Al-Qurashi had replaced al-Baghdadi shortly after his death.

+A US official said al-Qurayshi also exploded a bomb that killed him and members of his family during the raid.

-First responders and activists said the raid killed 13 people, including children.
+First responders and activists said 13 people, including children, were killed during the raid.

-It came after a series of attacks by the terrorist group in the in region recent weeks.
+It came after a series of attacks by IS in the region in recent weeks.

-A US official was quoted by the AP news agency as saying that al-Qurayshi exploded a bomb that killed him and members of his family during the raid.
+US President Joe Biden said in a statement that he ordered the raid to "protect the American people and our allies, and make the world a safer place."
+He said he would address the public later on Thursday.

 "There were no US casualties.
 More information will be provided as it becomes available," Pentagon spokesman John Kirby said in a statement early Thursday.